 Huli Huli chicken

 Huli Huli chicken comes from huli, the Hawaiian word for turn.
-As the chicken roasts, it often needs to be turned.
+As the chicken roasts, it turns on a skewer above the fire.
 If you’re looking for cheap and delicious huli huli chicken, head to Koke’e State Park on the road to Hana.
 The portions are huge, so don’t be afraid to share!
 You can always go back for one of their yummy desserts if you’re still hungry.
 Oh and did I mention you get to lounge on a beach chair with ocean views?

 If you like pulled pork, you’ll love Kalua pork.
 It’s smoked and shredded but not served with barbecue like its southern counterpart.
 Instead, it comes with rice (no way!) and a side of delicious macaroni salad – very popular in Hawaiian cuisine.
 Pictured here is a plate of Kalua Pork from the Volcano House at Volcano National Park.
-After hiking over 13 mi/ 21 km through the Hilo rainforest and volcanic floor, we were exhausted and ready for some sustenance; this Kalua pork hit the spot!
+After hiking over 13 mi/ 21 km through the Hilo rainforest and volcanic floor, we were worn out and ready for a nice dinner.
+This Kalua pork hit the spot!

-Saimin is a Japanese-inspired Hawaiian dish.
-It consists of fat noodles, dumplings, ham, imitation crab and veggies cooked in broth.
+Saimin is a Japanese-inspired Hawaiian food.
+It is a broth full of fat noodles, dumplings, ham, imitation crab and veggies cooked in broth.
 Saimin comes in different varieties and is a cheap, easy meal you can even grab at gas stations.
 We tried out Hamura Saimin on Kauai; their portions are extra large, and their price unbeatable.
 This is a good meal if you’re looking to stay full.

-Fish tacos are a Hawaiian staple.
-This may be blasphemy to some, but I’m not a big taco person, so I didn’t expect to enjoy fish tacos much.
-I was happily surprised by how much I liked them.
-Hawaiian fish tacos are served in soft corn shells with red cabbage and homemade tartar sauce.
+Fish tacos are a Hawaiian staple, and who doesn’t love tacos?
+Not surprisingly, we both thoroughly enjoyed our fish tacos.
+Hawaiian fish tacos are soft corn loaded with fried fish, red cabbage, and homemade tartar sauce.
 If you’re looking for delicious fish tacos, swing by Coconut’s Fish Cafe in Kihei.

 Not only is the luau food delicious, you also get to try over 20 different foods throughout the night, all served in bite-size portions.
 Since the service is all inclusive, you can ask for seconds of anything you want, not that you would have much room for it.
 From the taro hummus, to the honey guava butter on palaoa, and sweet potato mash, our 5-course meal was a dream experience for our taste buds.
 I cannot recommend the Old Lahaina Luau enough!